 If you are a first time home seller or haven’t sold a house recently you probably have a lot of questions and wondering what is involved.
-I have put together what home sellers need to know to successfully sell their home.
+I have put together an article on what home sellers need to know to successfully sell their home.

 Here are some points to consider before you sell your home so you know exactly what is what is ahead of you.